jxnblk/geomicons-open/README.md

 <script src="geomicons.min.js"></script>
 ```

-Add the `data-icon` attribute to any element.
+Add the `data-icon` attribute with an icon name to an element.
-[View the Site](http://geomicons.com) for referencing the icon name.

 ```html
 <span class="js-geomicon" data-icon="heart"></span>